supabase/vault/README.md

 ## Installation

-The Vault extension can be install from the "Extensions" tab on the dashboard.
-Or if you install the Vault yourself locally, from SQL you can do:
+The Vault extension is enabled by default.
+If you install the Vault yourself locally, from SQL you can do:

 ```
 CREATE EXTENSION supabase_vault CASCADE;